Napageneral/trading-tools-takehome/readme.md

 ## Features

 - **Interactive Chart**: Pan and zoom through the data with a responsive chart
-- **Data Table**: View the raw data in a sortable, filterable table
+- **Human-Readable Timestamps**: All timestamps are displayed in a user-friendly format
 - **WebSocket Streaming**: Stream data to the UI for real-time updates
 - **Downsampling**: Reduce data density with configurable granularity levels
 - **File Upload**: Upload your own CSV data files